As I'm Suffering From Kadhal: Release

 As I'm Suffering from Kadhal was the first ever Indian series for Hotstar Originals.
-All the ten episodes of the series were released simultaneously on Hotstar on 16 June 2017, as opposed to a serialised format, in order to encourage binge-watching.
+All the ten episodes of the series were released simultaneously on Hotstar on 16 June 2017.
 The series opened to positive reception from audience and followed by the response, the makers renewed for a second season during the time of release.
 Balaji Mohan said that he had finished writing of the second season and ensured that the series will progress soon.

 Critical reception

 Sujatha Narayanan of Firstpost wrote "The story of As I'm Suffering From Kadhal is bold with a capital B – without harming value systems or taking sides or passing judgement."
 Sruthi Raman of The Times of India assigned a score 3.5 (out of 5) and wrote "The show loses steam towards the end, culminating in a played-out revelation.
 But the characters seem to stay with us till the end."
 Vikram Venkateshwaran of The Quint wrote "As I’m Suffering From Kadhal is a refreshing rom-com that anyone living in a metro city can relate to.
 It comes with subtitles, so even if you don't speak Tamil or Telugu, you might enjoy it."
-Anirudh, a critic from Behindwoods Review Board, stated that the series is "a different and bold attempt made in trying to showcase the different types of relationships."